Forcing as a computational process: Introduction

 \begin{mainquestion*} Given an oracle for a countable model of set theory $M$, to what extent can we compute its various forcing extensions $M[G]$? \end{mainquestion*}

-We answer this, considering multiple levels of information which might be given by the oracle.
+We answer this, considering multiple levels of information which might be given by an oracle, whether for the atomic diagram of the model or the $\Delta_0$ diagram or the full elementary diagram, and so forth.
+We shall generally consider models of set theory presented as structures on the natural numbers equipped with a binary relation for membership, augmented at times with further oracles for the various diagrams of the model.

-\begin{maintheorem}[Forcing as a computational process] \ \begin{enumerate} \item For each countable model $M$ of set theory and for any forcing notion $\P\in M$ there is an $M$-generic filter $G\of\P$ computable from the atomic diagram of $M$. \item Given the $\Delta_0$-diagram\footnote{$\Delta_0$ in the sense of the \Levy\ hierarchy, as described below.} of $M$ and a forcing notion $\P\in M$, we can uniformly compute such a $G$, the atomic diagram of $M[G]$, and moreover the $\Delta_0$-diagram of $M[G]$. \item From $\P$ and the elementary diagram of $M$, we can uniformly compute the elementary diagram of $M[G]$, and this holds level-by-level for the $\Sigma_n$-diagrams. \end{enumerate} \end{maintheorem}
+\begin{maintheorem}[Forcing as a computational process] \ \begin{enumerate} \item Given an oracle for the atomic diagram of a model of \ZF\ set theory $\<M,{\in^M}>$ and a notion of forcing $\P\in M$, there exists a computable procedure (using several further parameters) to decide membership in an $M$-generic filter $G\of^M\P$. \item Given an oracle for the $\Delta_0$-diagram\footnote{We mean $\Delta_0$ in the sense of the \Levy{} hierarchy, as discussed after the theorem and in section~\ref{Section.The-Levy-Diagram}.} of $M$ and a forcing notion $\P\in M$, there exists a uniform computable procedure to decide such a generic filter $G$, the atomic diagram of a presentation of the corresponding forcing extension $M[G]$, and moreover the $\Delta_0$-diagram of $M[G]$. \item Given an oracle for the full elementary diagram of $M$ and a forcing notion $\P\in M$, there exists a uniform computable procedure to decide the elementary diagram of such a forcing extension $M[G]$, and this holds level-by-level for the $\Sigma_n$-diagrams. \end{enumerate} \end{maintheorem}

-These statements are proved in Section \ref{Section.Computing-forcing-extensions} as Theorems \ref{Theorem.Computing-generic-filter}, \ref{Theorem.Computing-atomic-diagram-of-extension}, and \ref{Theorem.Computing-diagram-of-extension} below.
+These statements are proven in Section \ref{Section.Computing-forcing-extensions} as Theorems \ref{Theorem.Computing-generic-filter}, \ref{Theorem.Computing-atomic-diagram-of-extension}, and \ref{Theorem.Computing-diagram-of-extension} below.
 In Section~\ref{Section.Generic-multiverse} we will extend these results to look at the generic multiverse of a countable model of set theory, i.e.\ those models obtained from the original model by taking both forcing extensions and grounds, where taking grounds is the process inverse to building forcing extensions.
 In Section~\ref{Section.Class-forcing} we also consider versions of these results for class forcing instead of set forcing.